TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Index.rst

         ..  card-footer:: :ref:`See the prerequisites <t3sitepackage:prerequisites>`
             :button-style: btn btn-secondary stretched-link

+    ..  card:: :ref:`Create initial pages <t3sitepackage:typo3-backend-create-initial-pages>`

+        Here we use :composer:`t3docs/site-package-data` to create a basic site configuration and some pages in the TYPO3 backend with some example content records.

+        ..  card-footer:: :ref:`Create some dummy content <t3sitepackage:typo3-backend-create-initial-pages>`
+            :button-style: btn btn-secondary stretched-link

     ..  card:: :ref:`Minimal example <t3sitepackage:minimal-design>`

         We explain how you can easily show some text in the frontend.
 The